 As the “Home of American Golf,” the Pinehurst, Southern Pines and Aberdeen area has long held close ties with the U.S. Open.
 This is the second of a three-part series detailing some of our area’s connection with one of golf’s most storied events.

 In and around the North Carolina Sandhills, some of the finest golf course design creativity by a trio of legendary former U.S. Open champions — Jack Nicklaus, Arnold Palmer and Gary Player — is on full display.
-If you want to experience the design genius of these legends when you come through the Sandhills, Pinehurst No. 9, Legacy Golf Links, King’s Course at Mid South, and Pinewild Country Club are all strong representative works.
+If you want to experience the design genius of these legends when you come through the Sandhills, Pinehurst No. 9, Legacy Golf Links, Mid South Club, and Pinewild Country Club are all strong representative works.

 Nicklaus designed Pinehurst No. 9 — then called National Golf Club — in 1989.
 Amidst the longleaf pines of Southern Pines, golf’s most prolific major champion sketched an intriguingly well-balanced masterpiece.
 Featuring time-honored Nicklaus architecture — wide fairways, lush course conditions and undulating putting surfaces — No. 9 is as meticulously designed as it is compelling.
 No. 9 blends two of golf’s greatest legends — Nicklaus and the Sandhills — into a secure, gated residential community of superior quality, with a relaxed and easy lifestyle including diverse amenities and member activities.